Lsy-1997/kitti-velo2cam/readme.md

 ## Intro
 [中文博客](https://www.cnblogs.com/azureology/p/14004131.html)

-This is a Python implementation of how to project point cloud from Velodyne coordinates into the left color image with KITTI data set.
+This is a Python implementation of how to project point cloud from Velodyne coordinates into the left color image with KITTI data set, or use data collected and calibrated by yourself.
 ## Dependices
 ```
 matplotlib == 3.1.3